kwwangkw/personal-website-v2/README.md

 # Welcome to Kevin Wang's Personal Website
-# To visit the live site, check it out at: kevinjwang.com
+# To visit the live site, check it out at: https://www.kevinjwang.com

-This project is an iteration of Kevin Wang's personal portfolio website built using HTML, CSS, Tailwind, and JS
+This project is an iteration of Kevin Wang's personal portfolio website built using HTML, CSS, Tailwind, and JS.

 To get started with the development server: